 A monthly group offering support after the death of a loved one, meets on the first Wednesday of each month at The Bromley United Reformed Church, 20 Widmore Road and Glades Place, Bromley, BR1 1RY from 7pm.
-It's a small informal group and no bookings are necessary - our next group will meet on Wednesday 6th May.
+It's a small informal group and no bookings are necessary - we will notify you when our next group will meet.
 (We will continue to review the situation in line with government’s advice).
 Please feel free to pop along for a chat.